wp-plugins/optinmonster/readme.txt

 > Using OptinMonster <strong>we got a 300% improvement on our email conversion rates</strong> which translated into significant revenue.
 We have tried many similar lead generation plugins and nothing can compete with OptinMonster.<br>
 > Ian Cleary - Founder of RazorSocial

 = Detailed Conversion Analytics =

 Most people don't know what to do with analytics because they don't understand them.
-OptinMonster's <a href="http://optinmonster.com/features/conversion-analytics/" rel="friend" title=“conversion analytics">conversion analytics</a> is easy to understand and give you the stats that matter, so you can take action to improve your lead-generation strategy.
+OptinMonster's <a href="http://optinmonster.com/features/conversion-analytics/" rel="friend" title="conversion analytics">conversion analytics</a> is easy to understand and give you the stats that matter, so you can take action to improve your lead-generation strategy.

 = MonsterLinks&trade; - 2 Step Opt-in Technology =

 <a href="http://optinmonster.com/features/monsterlinks/" rel="friend" title="MonsterLinks">MonsterLinks</a> allow you to turn any link or image into a 2-step opt-in process which is proven to boost conversions by as much as 785%.
 Marketers use it to offer content upgrades and then use OptinMonster's success redirect feature for lead-magnet delivery.